COLA: A Benchmark for Compositional Text-to-image Retrieval: More metrics and analysis

 \xhdr{Mean Rank of GT ($\checkmark$) vs distractors ($\bm{\times}$)} Based on the hard distractors we made for the QueryAll MAP above, we also report the mean rank of the images with the correct attachment of attributes to the object versus the mean rank of the images with the wrong attachment of attributes.
 The results are also shown in Table \ref{hard_map}.
 We observe that all trends remain the same, so report only one of them in the main paper.

-\xhdr{Overall MAP} In addition to the hard MAP's, we also compute the MAP on all images in the validation set regardless of hard or easy distractors.
+\xhdr{Standard MAP} In contrast to our hard \task{} MAP's, we also compute the MAP on all images in the validation set regardless of hard or easy distractors.
 Once again, we see all trends remain the same as shown in Table \ref{Tab:overallMap}.
 However, we note that the MAP numbers on all images are much lower.
 This is becuase of two reasons - a) the number of images to rank from is higher, and b) datasets like GQA have missing annotations, hence there are many images that get denoted as a negative retrieval becuase of a missing annotation.
 When we restrict the images to at least have one of the query words, this noise reduces somewhat.
-We would like to point out that even with missing annotations, based on qualitative examples, we still find it useful to rank models based ont he MAP's.
-Further, note how it is easier to improve on this overall MAP than on the harder \task{} MAP reported in the main paper.
+However, note how it is easier to improve on this overall MAP than on the harder \task{} MAP reported in the main paper.
+This shows models can quickly improve on distinguishing coarse-grained differences but differentiating between the fine-grained ones (as evaluated by the \task{} MAP) is harder.

-\xhdr{Our \task{} MAPs are harder, and are more difficult to improve on} We want to point out that while trends remain the same with all choices of MAP, our \task{} MAP, which evaluate the model's correct binding of the attributes to the desired object is harder to improve on than the standard MAP used commonly in literature, which includes all images.
-The standard overall MAP reported in Table \ref{Tab:overallMap} sometimes improves by more than 2x on GQA and more 10x on CLEVR.
-In contrast, we only improve by six absolute points (about 1.09x) on GQA and only about 2x on CLEVR with our harder \task{} MAP.
+\xhdr{F1 Score} We also ran a sample of the evaluation using F1 on the GQA split of COLA single-objects, and we see that all trends remain the same when comparing F1.
+For instance, F1 of CLIP baseline is 0.28, whereas FT-all is 0.31, FT-Late is 0.33, and our MM-Adapt is 0.39, MM-Pred is 0.40.
+Our conclusion stays the same: adapting the multimodal attention layers is better than tuning the split-modal attention layers (FT-Late), fine-tuning the entire model, or linear probing.